dyski/Kernewek-Paper/content/posts/2023-09-30-poetic-passages-in-the-ordinalia-cycle.md

 Govy vyth, ellas, ellas,
 Ragos, Jhesu!

-Verse 1
-Alas, 0 Christ, my dear son, when in great suffering
-I see Thee.
-Alas, for grief, why do I not fall in a swoon?
-Through my Son, what is my state?
-All the time I bless Him!

-Alas, I know not on what spot, nor yet in what place I shall abide.
-O, woe, for it is wished, if possible, with great sufferings to destroy me utterly!
-0 woe is me!
-Alas!
-Alas, to see my Son so shamefully used by wicked fellows!
-0 Son, Thy sorrow hath slain me, so that I can scarce see, so many tears have I shed!
-Woe is me, I know not what I shall do!
-My heart has become right sick through care: hardly can I stand upon my feet.
-Alas, for my sorrow.
 Verse 2
 Alas!
 Alas!
+O, sad, sad!
-0, sad, sad!
-What care is in my heart when I see my Son, Jesu, with a crown of thorns about His head, and He the Son of God, of Power, and therewithal a rightful King!
+What care is in my heart
+when I see my Son, Jesu,
+with a crown of thorns about His head, and He the Son of God, of Power, and therewithal a rightful King!
 Feet and hands nailed fast on either side with spikes of iron.
 Alas!
 On the Day of Doom shalt thou have much misery who didst sell Him, both flesh and fell!
-0 woe is me, for my dear Son, to see Him treated in the same way which now I see!
+O woe is me, for my
+dear Son, to see Him treated in the same way which now I see!
 Alas, that I might not also die, that my end might not sooner be on earth than the end of my Son!
-Well may I be sorrowful to see my Son so ungently treated as He is; He who is the lord in grace abounding!
+Well may I be sorrowful
+to see my Son so ungently treated as He is; He who is the lord in grace abounding!
 Woe is me forever!
 Alas!
-Alas! for Thee, Jhesu!
+Alas! for Thee, Jhesu!                       |

 ## Analysis of Celtic Poetic Elements in the Provided Verses